ssmirr/appdev-chapters/active-record.md

 rails db:migrate
 ```

 Incredible!
 Now we have two tables, and are ready to CRUD rows in them.
-If you want to, you can now skip ahead to the [CREATE](https://chapters.firstdraft.com/chapters/770#create) section to learn how to insert rows into our new tables.
+If you want to, you can now skip ahead to the [Time to CRUD](https://chapters.firstdraft.com/chapters/770#time-to-crud) section to learn how to insert rows into our new tables.
 But, for the curious, here's what just happened, step-by-step:

 ## Pure Ruby Classes Review